-Swansea has a fantastic range of quality hotels for both luxury and budget trips.
+Swansea hotels offer a fantastic range of quality for both luxury and budget trips.
 The lively, vibrant city of Swansea is situated on the sandy coast of South West Wales and is fast becoming one of the country’s most popular destinations.
 Restaurants, cafes, bars, and excellent visitor attractions are just some of the reasons to visit.

 With world-class cultural facilities such as the renownedDylan Thomas Centre and The National Waterfront Museum and the beautiful Oystermouth Castle, Swansea is certainly not short on cultural features.
 For the more active visitor, the surrounding Bay and Gower have an international reputation for activities such as walking, mountain biking, surfing and a host of water sports.